MH-FLOCKE MH-FLOCKE

 Architecture

-A biologically grounded cognitive architecture — from spinal reflexes to metacognition.
+A biologically grounded cognitive architecture — from spinal reflexes to meta-learning.

 🧠